openeemeter/eemeter/docs/tutorial.rst

 All we'll need to get started is a project, which is an association building data, retrofit dates, and weather data.

-We can initialize a sample by passing in a zipcode.
-I've chosen zipcode in the San Fransisco Bay Area (Sunnyvale!):
+We can initialize a sample by passing in a zipcode, e.g.:

 .. code-block:: python